syntasso/workshop/enhancing-a-promise/README.md

 ### In this tutorial, you will
 1. experience the power of leveraging customised Kratix Promises
-1. grow confidence with the components of a Promise
+1. gain confidence with the components of a Promise
 1. enhance an off-the-shelf Postgres Promise

 # Using Kratix to support your organisation